metricationmatters/research/proposals/Prefixes.md

 Rules

-1. Magnifying prefixes start with upper case letters, minifying prefixes start with lower case letters.
+1. Magnifying prefix symbols (not names) start with upper case letters, minifying prefix symbols (not names) start with lower case letters.
 2. Magnifying prefixes end in "-a", Minifying prefixes end in "-o".
 3. Deprecate 'hecto', 'deka', 'deci', and 'centi', and regularize their beginnings and endings.